3 Healthier Pumpkin Desserts for Fall

 The holidays can be a joyous and festive time, but it can also be gluttonous and down-right stressful.
 I may not be able to solve your problem with that crazy relative who always brings up controversial topics at the dinner table, but I can sure help when it comes to food!

-It can be challenging when you’re trying to eat better foods but everyone around you isn’t on the same page.
-Sometimes not having that support around us can lead to self-sabotaging behavior, which is something I proactively work through with my clients because it’s bound to happen.
+It can be challenging trying to eat more nutritious foods when those around you aren’t on the same page.
+Sometimes not having that support can lead to self-sabotaging behavior, which is something I work on with clients — because it’s bound to happen!

 Steady progress over time is more important than having a day here or there where you “fell off the wagon.”
-Have a “treat day” and then start fresh tomorrow.
-Go for that 80/20 balance.
+I recommend clients try an 80/20 approach when it comes to food to find a good balance with nutrition and satisfying cravings.

-That being said, there are small tweaks you can make to your favorite recipes to lighten them up.
+There are plenty of small tweaks you can make to your favorite recipes to lighten them up.
 It’s possible to feel better about what you’re eating without sacrificing the flavor and ritual around desserts.
-You just have to be willing to try something different and get out of your comfort zone.
+You just have to be open minded and willing to experiment with new ingredients.

-So here are three better-for-you recipes with healthier ingredients that will leave you feeling a little lighter over the winter holidays.
-They still deliver on flavor and will satisfy your sweet tooth (as well as that pumpkin addiction!).
+So here are three healthier recipes with more nutrient-dense and low-glycemic ingredients that will leave you feeling a little lighter over the winter holidays.
+They still deliver on flavor and will satisfy your sweet tooth (as well as that pumpkin fix!).

 *Updates to recipes made on November 14th, 2022